ESR 7 – Microstructure and Air Inclusions in polar ice

 Supervisors: I. Weikusat (AWI, D), M. Dury (Univ. of Ultrecht, NL)

 Academic secondment: Univ. of Copenhagen (DK), Univ. of Ultrecht (NL); Non-academic secondment: Schäfter & Kirchhoff GmbH (D), PAGES (CH)

-ESR 7 will provide the basis for using ice microstructure investigations for advising climate reconstruction through (1) continuous measurements of visual stratigraphy using dark-field method on available ice core material; (2) discontinuous measurements of crystallographic preferred orientations and second phase inclusions; (3) integration with available radio echo sounding data on the large scale will round off the understanding we gain from ESR 7 inspection.
-Comparison of the information from (1) to (3) with climate related ice core data (water isotopes, impurities) and evaluation of the information on disturbances in the stratified ice will be ensured by a close integration into the DEEPICE cohort, as well as in AWI glaciology and Tübingen Structural Glaciology.
+ESR 7 will provide the basis using ice microscopic investigations for advising climate reconstruction through developing ideas and methods on the mechanisms sketched above.
+This will start with inspection of available micrographs, complemented by new discontinuous measurements of crystallographic-preferred orientations and second phase inclusions.
+Integration with available radio-echo sounding data on the large scale will round off the understanding we gain from ESR 7 inspection.
+Comparison of the obtained information with climate-related ice core data (water isotopes, impurities) and evaluation of the information on disturbances in the stratified ice will be ensured by a close integration into the DEEPICE cohort, as well as in AWI glaciology and Tübingen Structural Glaciology.
 The envisaged sample material is from existing ice cores (e.g. EDC) provided through sample requests from the BE-OIC Physical Properties consortium and the expected BE-OIC cores from Antarctica.